mo-azfar/OTRS-Community-Edition-with-LTS/README.md

 Thankfully, znuny.org will deliver security fixes and maintenance updates, which will ensure continued operation.

 Additionaly, the existing sites to download otrs community edition has been taken down.
-You may find below the previous and current package at urls below.
+You may find the previous and current package at urls below.

 | Items                        | URL                                           |